Electrical Engineering (1st)

 Sponsor: Ingram School of Engineering

-Student Team: David Landeros, Renee Aguilar, Brandon Markham
+Student Team: Kyle Ratcliff, David Landeros, Renee Aguilar, Brandon Markham

 Faculty Advisor: Mr. Mark Welker